amaczugowski/expression-parser/README.md

 # expression-parser

-This program can parse mathematical expressions written in postfix or infix using recursive decent parsing.
+This program can evaluate mathematical expressions written in infix or postfix using recursive decent parsing.
 The supported operations are listed below.

 ## Valid Operations